Cheapest Way to Run DeepSeek R1 on Thunder Compute

-Note: Make sure you’ve already set up your Thunder Compute account.
-If not, follow the steps in our Quickstart Guide.
+Quick reminder: Make sure your Thunder Compute account is set up.
+If not, start with our Quickstart Guide.

 tnr create --gpu "a100xl" --template "ollama"